-As discussed in Note 1 to the financial statements, the financial statements present only MEDC and do not purport to, and do not, present fairly the financial position of the State of Michigan or its component units as of September 30, 2018, the changes in its financial position, or, where applicable, its cash flows for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1 to the financial statements, the financial statements present only MEDC and do not purport to, and do not, present fairly the financial position of the State of Michigan or its component units as of September 30, 2021, the changes in its financial position, or, where applicable, its cash flows for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinions are not modified with respect to this matter.

-As discussed in Note 2 to the financial statements, MEDC adopted Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, for the fiscal year ended September 30, 2018.
-As a result of implementing this statement, MEDC restated its beginning net position as disclosed in the note.

-Our opinions are not modified with respect to these matters.
+As discussed in Note 2 to the financial statements, MEDC adopted Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities, and is reporting its non-classified employee 457 deferred compensation fund as a fiduciary activity.
+Our opinions are not modified with respect to this matter.